jakubpraszkowski/Snake-Game/README.md

 ## Features

 - Play the classic Snake Game in your terminal.
-- Control the snake using arrow keys.
+- Control the snake using 'wsad'.
 - Three board sizes to choose from: Small (20x20), Medium (30x30), and Large (40x40).
 - Three types of fruits to collect: Apple, Pineapple, and Banana, each worth different points.
 - Keep track of your current score and high score.